TassieBruce/mplot-pybind/README.md

 [matplotlib](https://matplotlib.org/).
 It includes some examples and a small c++ library that simplifies some aspects.

+Hopefully the included examples illustrate that it should be possible to simply translate virtually any python `matplotlib` recipe into `c++`.

 ## Prerequisites

-On a debian-based system, the following should install everything needed to build and run the examples and library.
+On a Debian-based system, the following should install everything needed to build and run the examples and library.
 ```
 sudo apt install pybind11-dev python3-matplotlib meson